onuralpszr/FilamentTriangle/README.md

-# FilamentTriangle
+# Android Filament Triangle with Kotlin

-Simple App for creating openGL Triangle with using Filament usage in kotlin.
+Simple App for creating 3D Triangle with using Filament usage in kotlin.